skgigliotti/streamlit_tutorial/README.md

   * A small demo app to get you started.
 This app contains interesting, real-world data.
   * Instructions for installing, running, and modifying the demo app on your local machine.
   * Exercises for improving the app.
-These exercises cover common tasks when working with Streamlit.
+Solving these problems will help you learn Streamlit.
   * Instructions for deploying your app to the internet.
 This will let you share your app with friends and family.

-You can view a copy of the final app [here](https://arilamstein-tutorial.streamlit.app/).
+You can view the final app [here](https://arilamstein-tutorial.streamlit.app/).

 ### Prerequisites